 The Florida Bond of Citrus Fruit Dealer to Guarantee Payment of Citrus Excise Assessments is required by the Florida Department of Agriculture and Consumer Services, Division of Fruit and Vegetables.
 The bond is required to help account for all such Citrus Excise Taxes in the state of Florida.
+This is a type of surety bond.

 How can I get a Citrus Fruit Dealer’s License?